khernon1/B_B_project/README.md

 **Information Sources:**

-ALl of the information gathering is coded in the relevant file under the controllers.
+All of the data gathering is coded in the relevant file in controllers.

 Spotify
 The Spotify API is used to capture artist, album, song, and related artist information.
 Multiple AJAX requests are required due to the construction of the API, with a description below.